Neil Marshall's unrealized projects: Burst 3D

 Burst 3D was a horror thriller film, first announced in October 2009, that Marshall planned to direct.
 The film, based on a screenplay by Gary Dauberman, would follow travellers stranded in a blizzard and being attacked by an entity that makes them spontaneously combust.
-Sam Raimi produced with his company Ghost House Pictures.
+The film was planned to be produced by Sam Raimi's company Ghost House Pictures.

 2010s

 The Professionals

 In April 2010, at the time of the release of his film Centurion, Marshall signed on to direct a feature adaptation of the 1970s British series The Professionals.
 An undisclosed writer was also attached and then in the process of working on the script.
 "We want to contemporize it but keep everything that made the original great," said Marshall.
 "Just turn it into a real wham-bam rip-roaring adventure movie.
 And a really great buddy movie: these guys are like Butch and Sundance or Riggs and Murtaugh.
 But this is a British buddy movie, which I don't think I've seen before..."
 However, by March the following year, he was off the project.